 Cyclothymic Disorder (also called cyclothymia).
 Defined by numerous periods of hypomanic symptoms as well as numerous periods of depressive symptoms lasting for at least 2 years (1 year in children and adolescents).
 However, the symptoms do not meet the diagnostic requirements for a hypomanic episode and a depressive episode.

 Other Specified and Unspecified Bipolar and Related Disorders.
 Defined by bipolar disorder symptoms that do not match the three categories listed above.

 “Co-occurring disorders” is a term used to describe when someone with a substance abuse problem also suffers from a mental health issue.
 These issues include depression, anxiety, post-traumatic stress disorders (PTSD), or bipolar disorder.
 Many people living with addiction also experience a co-occurring mental health disorder.

 Studies suggest that people with mental health disorders are far more likely to abuse substances in order to cope.
 There are approximately 9 million Americans who abuse alcohol or drugs that have an undiagnosed mental health disorder.
 Of those 9 million, only about seven percent of these people receive the treatment they need.

 JourneyPure Emerald Coast is a premier rehabilitation center in Panama City Beach that provides integrated, comprehensive care to patients experiencing co-occurring disorders.
-This Dual Diagnosis Treatment Model provides integrated services to address both the patient’s addiction and his or her mental health disorders at the same time.
+This dual diagnosis treatment model for bi-polar disorder treatment provides integrated services to address both the patient’s addiction and his or her mental health disorders at the same time.
 Research shows this to be more effective than treating just one problem at a time.
 When one end of the spectrum is stabilized but the other is not, an imbalance is created, one that can lead to relapse.